-Now, please understand I do not miss the daily commute to work or for that matter the work itself- the long drive, the traffic jams or the unrelenting pressure – but I miss leaving the house in the morning.
-Let me explain a little more.
-For all of my working life, I have gone to my workplace at a set time.
+Now, please understand I do not miss the daily commute to work or the work itself.
+I do not miss the long drive, the traffic jams or the unrelenting pressure.
+However, I do miss leaving the house in the morning, which may seem rather strange, so let me explain.
+For all of my working life, I have gone to a set place at a set time.
 Each morning, I opened the front door to face whatever nature had in store for me – crisp morning air, rain, golden sunshine, singing birds, swirling mist, quiet snow or wild winds – then I got in my car and drove to work.
 At this time of year, I might see the odd sunrise or two and delight in a slowly fading pink sky.
 On the journey home, at the end of the day, I might be lucky to grab a quick walk in the woods.
-Leaving the house gave me moments of precious nature time that I realise I had taken for granted, underestimating the value to my soul and the benefits in dealing with stressful workdays.
+Leaving the house gave me moments of precious nature time.
+I realised that I had these taken these moments for granted, underestimating the value to my soul and the benefits in dealing with stressful workdays.
 I knew then that I needed to reclaim the value of nature to my health and well being.

 How are Nature Moments of Benefit?

-Moments in nature enliven all my senses – hearing, smell, touch/feeling, sight and taste – capturing my attention to the exclusion of everything else in my life.
-However, nature does not demand my time.
-It will only work its calming magic if I allow.
+Moments in nature enliven our senses – hearing, smell, touch/feeling, sight and taste – capturing our attention to the exclusion of everything else in life.
+However, nature does not demand our time.
+It will only work its calming magic if we allow.
 It waits with patience.
-The sun will rise and throw golden light across my path, but I must look up to notice.
-Birds will sing each morning, but I must stop and listen.
-The cold air will freshen my mind, but only if I breathe in deeply.
-To be fully engaged in one simple nature moment benefits my health and wellbeing – I find my heart rate slowing and my stress levels melting away.
-I find it good for my soul.
-Without fail, each time I give my attention to the natural world there is always a small gift that stirs up my creative juices.
-It is a pure pleasure.
+The sun will rise and throw golden light across my path, but you must look up to notice.
+Birds will sing each morning but you must stop and listen.
+The cold air will freshen your mind, but only if you breathe in deeply.
+To be fully engaged in one simple nature moment will benefit your health and wellbeing – slowing your heart rate and melting away stress levels.
+Nature is good for the soul.
+Without fail, each time you give your attention to the natural world will be a small gift in return to stir up your creative juices.
+Nature is pure pleasure.
 Who has not been inspired to write, draw or make something after a little interaction with the outdoors?

-The regular cycle of the seasons brings me a sense of security; a gentle rhythm that after the winter comes the spring.
-The seasonal pattern in nature has provided me with a good model for the cycle of my own life.
+The regular cycle of the seasons can bring a sense of security; a gentle rhythm that after the winter comes the spring.
+The seasonal pattern in nature provides a good model for the cycle of life.
 There will be times of busy activity and hard work, like the spring and the summer.
 There will be times to reap the rewards and celebrate achievements like the autumn and then there will be times for rest like the winter.
-These moments that I spend in nature are slowing teaching me to slow down.
+These moments spent in nature are slowing teaching you to slow down.

 How to Build Nature Moments into Daily Life?

-Until my routine changed so radically, I didn’t appreciate the finer details of the old one.
-Those few precious moments of leaving the house on my way to work were so beneficial.
-So, now, I have permitted myself the time to go out in the morning.
-Travelling to work with Chris means I can have some time in a city park and then head to ‘my work’.
-For you, it might be walking the dog.
-It might be a few moments in the garden with a cup of tea or opening the window letting in the fresh air.
-It might be that you can change how you travel to work.
 Cycling a couple of days can be a great way to boost your nature moments.
 How about parking your car a little further away from work and walk for a few minutes, even if it is from the far side of a car park?
 There may be a tree that you pass each day, which is desperate to share a few moments with you.
-Why not stop and give it your attention for a minute or two?
+Why not stop and give it your attention?
 You never know what inspiration will spring into your mind!

 Lunchtime is another great opportunity for getting outside and breathing in some fresh air.
 Yes, there will be days when the weather is utterly foul.
-As I write, today is a sad, cold, grey old day.
-I had to force myself out for a short walk up to the park at the end of the road, but it will have cleared your head and perhaps that problem you struggled with all morning will finally have a solution!
+Sad, cold, grey old days when you will force yourself out for a short walk, perhaps to the park at the end of the road, but it will have cleared your head and perhaps that problem you struggled with all morning will finally have a solution!

 Find a place to call your own.

 Look for somewhere that’s a little further from home where you can go and spend some quality time.
-A place you become familiar with, so you can observe the seasons or the weather change and make mental comparisons.
+Become familiar with place and observe the seasons or the weather change, then make mental comparisons.
 What happens to your place when it rains or the wind blows?
 How quiet it is after the snow and what flowers appear in the spring?
 These are all little things for you to discover and you can be certain that nature will be waiting patiently eager to show you.